vinhdevED/delivery_robot/README.md

 # Delivery Robot work indoor (Factory)
 ## 🤖 Problem
-The earphone manufacturing factory is facing challenges, such as increasing demand, rising labor costs, and the need for transporting electronic parts between some sections.
+- Big problem: The earphone manufacturing factory is facing challenges, such as increasing demand, rising labor costs, and the need for transporting electronic parts between some sections.
 A shipping robot that can automate the shipping process would help to address these challenges.
+- Project problem:
 ## 🐴 Requirement
 + The robot must be able to navigate autonomously in earphone manufacturing factory,
 + The robot must be able to identify and avoid workers